 It’s an invisible war because no one can see a missing limb.
 And no one wants to hear about it.
 No one wants to know.
 They just want you to get over it.
 It’s invisible because it’s fought against women, and believe it or not against men, in the shadows.
 Very few perpetrators ever see any prison time or even bad conduct discharges.
 Often, instead, they are promoted and moved, while their victims are processed out of the service with less than honorable discharges–making them ineligible for veteran’s benefits, including mental health services.
 It’s invisible because it’s swept under the proverbial carpet.

 So you are also fighting a war with the patriarchy that wants to keep things as they are.
 The way that lets predators rape women and men and get away with it, while their victims are at best ignored and at worst criminalized in the military justice system.

-There is also war in the moments where fear, duty, shame, courage, and friendship vie with each other: fire fights that scare the hell out of you and you want to run for cover but you know if you do someone depending on you will probably die, and in the split seconds you have to decide who you can save and who you have to let die, and …
+There is also war in the moments where fear, duty, shame, courage, and friendship vie with each other: fire fights that scare the hell out of you and you want to run for cover but you know if you do someone depending on you will probably die, and in the split seconds you have in which to decide who you can save and who you have to let die, and …

 The thing is, there are all kinds of wars and they all end up being fought on the inside of people, don’t they?